 First you need to determine the wattage of an individual appliance or device that you would like to power, and multiply it’s wattage by the number of hours per day that the appliance or device may be ‘on’.
 The result is a unit of energy which is required to power that device – power multiplied by time.
 You do this for each device and add them all up to get a total number.

-Electricity Usage Monitor
+P3 P4400 Kill A Watt Electricity Usage Monitor

-(60 watts x 12 hours = 720 watts per day)
+60 watts x 12 hours = 720 watt hours

-(14 watts x 6 bulbs x 6 hours = 500 watts per day)
+(8 watts x 6 bulbs x 6 hours = 288 watt hours per day)

-Perhaps we add 600 watts as ‘extra’, which brings us to 3,000 watts of energy, or 3 kWh.
+Perhaps we add 800 watt hours as ‘extra’, which brings us to 3,000 watt hours of energy requirement (3 kWh).

 Now you need to discover the worst case scenario regarding the number of hours of ‘good’ direct sunlight that you might get per day in your geographical location.